MicrosoftDocs/fabric-docs/docs/workload-development-kit/authentication-javascript-api.md

 Typically the redirect URI is in the same domain as the page that requested the token, so the page can access the popup and close it.

-In our case, it's not in the same domain since Fabric is requesting the token and the redirect URI of the workload is not in the Fabric domain.
+In our case, it's not in the same domain, since Fabric is requesting the token and the redirect URI of the workload isn't in the Fabric domain.
 So when the consent dialog opens, it needs to be closed manually after redirect.
-We don't use the code returned in the redirectUri, hence we just auto-close it (when Microsoft Entra ID redirects the popup to the redirect URI it simply closes).
+We don't use the code returned in the redirectUri, hence we just autoclose it (when Microsoft Entra ID redirects the popup to the redirect URI it simply closes).

 You can see the code/configuration of the redirect Uri in the [index.ts](https://github.com/microsoft/Microsoft-Fabric-developer-sample/blob/staging/Frontend/src/index.ts) file.